paduanton/naturally-server/README.md

     }
 }
 ```
-Most subsequent http requests must include this token in the HTTP header for user identification, so save it to sent in all http requests.
-Header key will be Authorization with value'Bearer' followed by a single space and then token string:
+Most of subsequent http requests must include this token in the HTTP header for user identification, so save it and sent it in all http requests.
+Header key will be Authorization with value 'Bearer' followed by a single space and then token string:

-#### Note:
-To view routes that needs authentication go to files [./routes/web.php](https://github.com/paduanton/naturally-server/blob/master/routes/web.php) and [./routes/api.php](https://github.com/paduanton/naturally-server/blob/master/routes/api.php)

 ```
 Authorization: Bearer eyJ0eXAiOiJKV1QiL.CJhbGciOiJSUzI1NiIm.p0aSI6Ic4ZDAwNG
 ```

+#### Note:
+To view routes that needs authentication go to files [./routes/web.php](https://github.com/paduanton/naturally-server/blob/master/routes/web.php) and [./routes/api.php](https://github.com/paduanton/naturally-server/blob/master/routes/api.php)

 To get the authenticated user, send GET `/v1/user` with the access_token in the header: